 Social and Emotional Learning

-Academic coursework will reflect standards outlined in the Arkansas Frameworks and prepare students for state required end of course exams.
+Academic coursework will reflect standards outlined in the Arkansas Frameworks and prepare students for the state-required end of course exams.
 Students will receive direct instruction from teachers.
-In conjunction with direct instruction New Horizons students will utilize APEX, an online learning system.
+In conjunction with direct instruction, New Horizons students will utilize APEX, an online learning system.
 There will be time built into the day for student intervention.
-Intervention will target specific standards that students need additional help with mastering.
+The intervention will target specific standards that students need additional help with mastering.

 Students enrolled in the alternative education program will be subject to the same disciplinary policies and procedures as students in regular education as outlined in the Student/Parent Handbook.